bartkozal/hocus-pocus/docs/layout.md

 ### Width helpers

-Width helpers can be use for various elements like grid items, inputs or table.
+Width helpers can be use for various elements like grid items, inputs or table cells.
 Fractions of the following numbers are available: `n/1`, `n/2`, `n/3`, `n/4`, `n/5`, `n/6`, `n/8`, `n/9`, `n/10` and `n/12`.

 <div class="grid">